zulip/zulip-android-legacy/README.rst

   the Zulip Server.
 For example:

     192.168.0.1:9991

+  Note that if you have internet access on your android device through a proxy server than you might have to use a VPN application like `this one`_ to connect to the server (VPN service allows you to login to a server located in a place from where the content is available and you can access previously blocked application).

 | You can also route the IP address to a domain name like
   www.local.test.com (this routing is useful when testing the Google OAuth